 - Your daycare provider must reside in the same school boundary your child resides in and must be eligible for transportation is outlined in the "Who is eligible for Transportation" section listed above.

 - Please complete a "Bus Adjustment Form" and return it to your child's school office.
 Please be advised that if transportation is approved, this process can take 3-5 days to begin new transportation.

 Based on the information available from completed student registrations, bus routes will be determined approximately 5 days prior to the start of the school year.
-Parents/guardians will be notified via an email message when bus route information is available to view in Infinite Campus [the student information system].
 Students are not permitted to ride a bus other than the bus to which they are assigned.

 CHANGE OF ADDRESS